jrcz-data-science-lab/demo-ai-conversations/README.md

    python client.py
    ```

-**Note:** The final build includes large models.
+**NOTE:** The final build includes large models.
 If you prefer a lightweight setup, it's recommended to replace the models before running the Docker commands.

 Once the backend is running locally, you can access it at `http://localhost:8000/general` this is the main entry point.
 If you are only working with the backend, you can use the `client.py` file to send requests to the backend.

-review my paragraph of my readme pls
+# Deployment Environment
+The current build is meant for server deployment.
+Therefore, the code is written to use larger models when running in this environment.
+All models are run locally and do not use any remote AI services.

+If you run the server in it's deployed environment you will need to call it from the frontend application or run the `client.py` script remotely.

+## Commands
+`sudo docker compose up` will start the server

+`sudo docker compose up --build `will build the application and the models

+`sudo docker compose down` will remove all containers.
+This is recommended if you are replacing the models.
+After running this command you need to rebuild the project before starting it again.

 ## Changing Models
 ### Speech-To-Text